php-ru/symfony-docs-ru/introduction/from_flat_php_to_symfony.rst

 In this case, the controller prepares data from the database and then includes a template to present that data.
-With the controller isolated, you could easily change *just* the template file if you needed to render the blog entries in some other format (e.g. ``list.json.php`` for JSON format).
+With the controller isolated, you could change *just* the template file if you needed to render the blog entries in some other format (e.g. ``list.json.php`` for JSON format).

 Isolating the Application (Domain) Logic